Tiny-Earth/DemoSite/site/src/design.md

 ### Understanding by Design® and Backward Design

-**Understanding by design®** is a long-standing, intentional design framework that focuses on student learning and understanding (Wiggins & McTighe, 2005; Wiggins & McTighe, 2011).
+**Understanding by design®** is a long-standing, intentional design framework that focuses on student learning and understanding [wiggins2005understanding, wiggins2011understanding](@cite).
 It asks instructors to define what learning and understanding mean for their course context (e.g, student preparation, course level, and content) and then design curriculum “backward” from there.

 A three-step process known as **backward design** supports Understanding by Design.
 It is called “backward” because it starts with the end goals in mind and then designs learning experiences that guide students toward those goals.
 In contrast, a “forward” approach focuses on covering content, delivering instruction, and then developing assessments based on what has been taught.
 Because learning outcomes come last, the “forward” approach may lead to weak alignment between learning goals and assessments, leaving students to guess what is important and where to focus their study efforts.